npasqualetti/npasqualetti/README.md

 --->

 # About Me
-✨ Hi, I’m @npasqualetti.
+✨ Hi, I’m @npasqualetti and I have 7 years of profesisonal experience in IT.

-✨ I’m interested in coding, networking, automation, crypto, and machine learning.
+✨ My primary focus is in coding, networking, automation, and crypto.

-✨ I’m currently learning DevNet automation and Software DevOps.

 ✨ Reach me at nicholaspasqualetti@gmail.com
 ## 1. GitHub Stats